plast-lab/doop/README.md

 # Readme

-This is the readme file for the jdoop project (doop with a Java driver).
+This is the readme file for the Doop project.
 For more information, please consult the documentation.md file.

 ## Directory Structure